For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 We expanded our price-freeze policy to subsequent products, and also continue to provide expanded financial relief to state ADAPs through increased discounts.
 Through the agreement, which has been extended through December 31, 2018, we provide continued support for initiatives that give low-income individuals living with HIV access to medicines.

 ADAPs reach approximately one-third of the people with HIV estimated to be receiving care nationally.

 Co-Pay Assistance Program in the U.S.

 In addition to our Patient Assistance Program, we have a program in the United States for eligible patients on ISENTRESS or ISENTRESS HD.
 If patients have private insurance and an out-of-pocket cost for ISENTRESS or ISENTRESS HD, they may be eligible to receive a savings coupon.
 The coupon provides savings toward their out-of-pocket costs.
 Restrictions, terms and conditions apply.
 Learn more.

 Common Patient Assistance Program Application

 We also participate in the national Common Patient Assistance Program Application (CPAPA) for HIV medications.
 The form was developed by the Department of Health and Human Services (DHHS), participating pharmaceutical companies, the National Alliance of State and Territorial AIDS Directors (NASTAD), and community stakeholders.
 The form can be used both by people living with HIV and by their providers, and reduces the need to complete several different and individual PAP application forms for HIV medications.

-We continually look for ways to reduce the cost of our ARVs for people living in the world’s poorest countries and those hit hardest by the epidemic.
+We have sought to reduce the cost of our ARVs for people living in the world’s poorest countries and those hit hardest by the epidemic.

-One way is to work with external manufacturers and suppliers to achieve incremental efficiencies.
-For ISENTRESS, we have established a low-cost supply chain with external partners for commercialization in all low-income countries and all countries in sub-Saharan Africa.
+We have worked with external manufacturers and suppliers to achieve incremental efficiencies for our branded raltegravir, ISENTRESS.
+We established a low-cost supply chain with external partners for commercialization in all low-income countries and all countries in sub-Saharan Africa.